nathanboktae/mocha-casperjs/README.md

 `--file=<file>`

 Pipe reporter output to the specified file instead of standard out.
-Use this if you have to filter out console messages from reporter output, like for `json`, `xunit`, etc. type of reporters
+Use this if you have to filter out console messages from reporter output, like for `json`, `xunit`, etc. type of reporters.
+However, this only works if you the reporter uses `process.stdout.write`.
+If it uses `console.log`, mocha-casperjs cannot distinquish reporter output from test output.
+In that case, simply pipe the output to a file.

 `--mocha-path=<path>`